aman-saha/hate-speech-detection/feature engineering scripts/README.md

 # Feature Engineering

-Five feature spaces were engineering including TF-IDF, N-grams (char and word level), Typed-Dependency, Sentiment Scores and
+Four types of feature spaces were engineering including TF-IDF (weighted score and matrix), N-grams (char and word level), typed-dependencies, and sentiment scores.